 All wines from the island that don’t meet the assyrtiko classification are known as Cyclades wine, even if they contain 100% grapes from Santorini.

 There are 21 wineries on the island but not all of them are open for wine tastings.
-Here are 7 fantastic Santorini wineries I visited.
+Here are 7 of the best Santorini wineries I visited.

 1. Santo Wines